 The best things to do in Cape Canaveral combine beautiful beaches and plenty of scientific exploration.

-Do you have any interesting or fun facts about Cape Canaveral that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Cape Canaveral?
+Share them in the comments below!